Scalgon are the UK’s leading experts in limescale removal. Primarily the descaling

 inclusive, though please be aware of travel charges outside of the RG postcode.
 You

-may deduct £25 if you pay in advance by bank transfer.
+cannot be there, then it is required that you pay in advance by bank transfer.
+PLEASE

 We work in the RG postcode area.
 The costs quoted above apply throughout the RG postcode